mordock/weekly-nerd-1920/README.md

 'feet');
 echo $ vehicle;

 One would expect this code to log train, but in PHP it logs horse.
-This is one of many examples which would make a developer make him pull his hair out.
+This is one of many examples which would make a developer pull his hair out.
 Something similair is the case with the "==" operator.
 In PHP this comparison, 123 == "123foo", will give true.
 On the other hand this, "123" == "123foo", will give false.
 In the first operation it simply does a type conversion, so the string "123foo" becomes 123 and gives the result true, while most other languages give a false.
 For the second expression it simply compares the strings and returns false.

 ### Inconsistencies